Last updated 14 September 2020

 The Airports Act 1996 (Cth) regulates major airports.
 At these airports, the Airports (Environment Protection) Regulations 1997 (Cth) regulate noise pollution and impose a general environmental duty on operators to take all reasonable and practicable measures to prevent pollution, offensive noise and adverse impacts to ecosystems and cultural heritage.

-Aquaculture development is regulated at a state level by local government under the Sustainable Planning Act.
-Environmental impacts of aquaculture as an environmentally relevant activity is regulated by the Department of Environment and Heritage Protection under the Environmental Protection Act, and disease and escape of aquaculture product issues are regulated by the Department of Agriculture and Fisheries under the Fisheries Act 1994 (Qld).
+Aquaculture development is regulated at a state level by local government under the Planning Act.
+Environmental impacts of aquaculture as an environmentally relevant activity is regulated by the Department of Environment and Science under the Environmental Protection Act and Planning Act, and disease and escape of aquaculture product issues are regulated by the Department of Agriculture and Fisheries under the Fisheries Act 1994 (Qld).

 The Sustainable Ports Development Act 2015 (Qld) restricts port expansions, dredging and disposal of dredge spoil.

 Pollution from ships in ports is regulated under the Transport Operations (Marine Pollution) Act 1995 (Qld), which is administered by the Department of Transport and Main Roads.

 The Department of Transport and Main Roads plans, constructs and manages main roads and highways under the Transport Infrastructure Act 1994 (Qld) and the Transport Planning and Coordination Act 1994 (Qld).

 Local governments control and maintain local roads.
 Noise, dust, odour and other forms of environmental nuisance from road construction are regulated under the Environmental Protection Act.